codu-code/codu/README.md

 For a more detailed how to guide on setting them up [go to the Environment Variables section](#environment-variables).

-6. [Make sure your database is running](#database_url) and setup the tables in the database with Prisma by running:
+6. [Make sure your database is running](#database_url) and setup the tables in the database with Drizzle by running:

 ```bash
 npm run db:push